In my second year, I was hit with a doozy of an exam schedule—all 4 of my finals, crammed into a 30-hour period over the very first 2 days of exams.

 I had 3 days to study between the end of classes and the start of my exams.
 There was absolutely no way that I could get all of my studying in then, so I had to start studying while classes were still in session.

 I won’t lie and say that this was an easy experience, but having a plan and sticking with it helped.
-Three weeks before my exams, I started dedicating one extra hour to studying each day.
+A couple weeks before my exams, I started dedicating an extra hour to studying each day.
 It wasn’t an unreasonable amount of time, but it did mean that I had to cut out time for my “fun” activities, like watching TV.
 Fitting that extra hour in actually helped me manage my time in the future, and think about how much downtime I really needed to feel refreshed.

 If you struggle with time management like I do, try the Pomodoro Technique to keep you focused!
 It uses 25-minute study increments followed by short breaks to keep you on task and is really helpful when you have some longer study sessions.